 Perfect green beans, no wok and deep-frying required

-If you’ve ever ordered this dish in a restaurant, you must have wondered how to get those perfectly charred and blistered green beans.
+If you’ve ever ordered this dish in Chinese restaurants like Din Tai Fung, you must have wondered how to get those nicely charred green beans with the perfectly blistered skin.

-Chinese garlic green beans use a cooking technique called Gan Bian (干煸), which directly translated means “dry fried”.
-It is similar to shallow frying, as it uses much less oil to cook the ingredients, but achieves a result similar to deep fried food.
+Chinese-style garlic green beans use a cooking technique called Gan Bian (干煸), meaning “dry fried”.
+It’s similar to shallow frying, as it uses little oil, but achieves a result similar to deep fried food.

-In this case, the green beans are pan fried with oil until they are perfectly charred and blistered.
+The green beans are pan fried with peanut oil until they are perfectly charred and blistered.
 They’re then stir fried with aromatics and a touch of soy sauce to create a bold flavor.

 How to make garlic green beans